danielgtaylor/huma/README.md

 $ go run yourservice.go --env=prod
 ```

+> :whale: Combine custom arguments with [customized logger setup](#customizing-logging) and you can easily log your cloud provider, environment, region, pod, etc with every message.

 ## Custom CLI Commands

 You can access the root `cobra.Command` via `r.Root()` and add new custom commands via `r.Root().AddCommand(...)`.
 The `openapi` sub-command is one such example in the default setup.

+> :whale: You can also overwite the `r.Root().Command` to completely customize how you run the server.

 ## Middleware